 In late February 2020, organizers of the Data+, Code+, and CS+ summer programs began to discuss the possibility that the in-person structure of the program may not be possible in the midst of the COVID-19 pandemic.
 Over the next couple of months, it became clear an in-person student experience would not be possible this summer.
 However, these three programs decided they could still provide an enriching summer experience for students.
 With over 180 students in all three programs, these summer experiences became the first 100% virtual educational experiences offered at Duke since the pandemic shut down many in-person events and activities.

-The Data+, Code+, and CS+ undergraduate summer programs will hold an online expo to showcase student projects leveraging big data, mobile app and web development, and computer science on July 30 and 31.
-Over fifty student presentations will take place over two days, describing their work this summer.
-All sessions are open to registrants.
+The Data+, Code+, and CS+ undergraduate summer programs held an online expo to showcase student projects leveraging big data, mobile app and web development, and computer science on July 30 and 31.
+Over fifty student presentations took place over two days, describing their work this summer.